Haunted attraction: Legal and safety environment

 Safety requirements generally include fire suppression systems, clearly marked exits, warning signs, and panic systems.
 Warning signs usually warn customers about heavy fog, intense strobes, loud sounds and music, crawling, and stress that people who are pregnant, disabled, have a heart condition or prone to epileptic seizures should not enter.
 Most attractions must be inspected by local authorities to confirm that they comply with building and fire codes.

-COVID-19 pandemic

-The COVID-19 pandemic had major impacts on theme parks generally, leading to the cancellation of the many haunted attractions.
-Nevertheless, many home and yard haunts have continued to operate, since they can largely avoid the crowd problems that affect large-scale attractions.

 International perspective

 While many cultures have Halloween and Halloween-like traditions, many of which have been absorbed by Americans, physical locations where simulated haunted attractions are created seem to have been a uniquely American invention.
 The American Haunted attraction has recently begun to be exported elsewhere, from the early 2000s, with theme parks playing a major role in globalizing the holiday as they often have an international presence.
 The clearest examples are Universal Studios, which has exported its Halloween Horror Nights to its parks in Singapore (2011) and Japan (2012), and Six Flags, which has begun celebrating its Fright Fest at its locations in Mexico and Canada.
 Disney now mounts Mickey's Not-So-Scary Halloween events at its parks in Paris, Hong Kong and Tokyo, as well as the United States.
 Overseas operators of themed attractions have also followed the American trend.
 Examples include: Fright Nights at Thorpe Park Surrey, England, Scarefest at Alton Towers Staffordshire, England and Fright Nights at Warner Bros Movie World in Queensland, Australia.